mmlacak/crochess/docs/source/libcc/ccpath.rst

     .. c:member:: CcSideEffect side_effect

-        One chosen side-effect from all possible on piece encountered in previous (parent) path segment.
+        One chosen side-effect from all possible on a piece encountered in previous (parent) path segment.

     .. c:member:: CcStep * steps